|

 Background and History of Maple Sugaring

-- Sugar Maple (Acer saccharum) Identification sheet.
+- Sugar Maple (Acer saccharum) Tree identification sheet.

 - Acer saccharum: Sugar Maple is a U.S. Forest Service fact sheet on the life history of the sugar maple tree.
 Fact Sheet 51, 1993 (University of Florida, Environmental Horticulture).